baseboxorg/minchu/android-tools/README.md

 ### Requirements
 * Bash v4.4 and above
-* Android Jellybean and above.
+* Android Lollipop 5.1 and above.
 * Latest version of adb and fastboot installed properly and are in your **$PATH**.
 * udev rules are properly set for your device/manufacturer.
 ADB debugging enabled and your pc is trusted.